-- 25 participants joined the call: - Participants included representatives from 6 local cities. - Cities in attendance included: El Monte, Alhambra, Santa Monica, Palmdale, Lakewood, and Long Beach.
+- 25 participants joined the call: - Participants included representatives from about six local cities. - Cities in attendance included: El Monte, Alhambra, Santa Monica, Palmdale, Lakewood, and Long Beach.

-Updates on State Legislation, Senate Bill (SB) 1383 Implementation, and Solid Waste Rate Survey
+Updates on State Legislation, SB 1383 Implementation, & Solid Waste Rate Survey

-- Updates and presentations were provided by: - Ms. Faith Conley (Legislative Representative, County of Los Angeles) - Ms. Angela Ovalle (Chief of Administrative Operations, Los Angeles County Public Works) - Mr. Christopher Sheppard (Senior Civil Engineer, Los Angeles County Public Works) - Ms. April Hamud (Project Manager, HF&H Consultants) - Ms. Conley provided an update from the County Legislative Office on State legislation: - The Legislature is in the second year of its 2 year cycle. - SB 54, which would require single-use packaging and food service ware to be compostable or recyclable is in the Assembly awaiting assignment to a policy committee. - The Governor's budget, which was released in January 2022, includes \$65 million for organic waste management, recycling, and edible food recovery; \$100 million for green hydrogen; and \$175 million for extreme heat resilience. - SB 1215 and Assemble Bill (AB) 2440 would create battery producer stewardship programs. - AB 1857 would remove AB 939 diversion credit for transformation facilities, including incinerators such as the Southeast Resource Recovery Facility in Long Beach, and would have a significant impact on jurisdictions sending waste to these facilities.
+- Updates and presentations were provided by: - Ms. Faith Conley (Legislative Representative, County of Los Angeles) - Ms. Angela Ovalle (Chief of Administrative Operations, Los Angeles County Public Works) - Mr. Christopher Sheppard (Senior Civil Engineer, Los Angeles County Public Works) - Ms. April Hamud (Project Manager, HF&H Consultants) - Ms. Conley provided an update from the County Legislative Office on State legislation: - The Legislature is in the second year of its two-year cycle. - SB 54, which would require single-use packaging and food service ware to be compostable or recyclable, is in the Assembly awaiting assignment to a policy committee. - The Governor's budget, which was released in January 2022, includes \$65 million for organic waste management, recycling, and edible food recovery; \$100 million for green hydrogen; and \$175 million for extreme heat resilience. - SB 1215 and AB 2440 would create battery producer stewardship programs. - AB 1857 would remove AB 939 diversion credit for transformation facilities, including incinerators such as the Southeast Resource Recovery Facility in Long Beach, and would have a significant impact on jurisdictions sending waste to these facilities. - AB 2374 would increase the maximum fines for illegal dumping.